XBMC-Addons/script.randomandlastitems/README.txt

-menu =                           | Name of custom or standard menu which display the widget unwatched = True/False           | unwatched=True to filter only unwatched items resume = True/False              | resume=True to filter only partially watched items propertie = NameOfTheProperty    | You can overwrite the default properties names Playlist<method><type><menu> by using this parameter
+menu =                           | Name of custom or standard menu which display the widget unwatched = True/False           | unwatched=True to filter only unwatched items resume = True/False              | resume=True to filter only partially watched items property = NameOfTheProperty     | You can overwrite the default properties names Playlist<method><type><menu> by using this parameter
-                                 | example : propertie=CustomMenu1Widget1
+                                 | example : property=CustomMenu1Widget1

 /!\ CAUTION /!\
 resume=True can slow down script when working on playlist